Lemon Law

 - The vehicle has been out of service for any number of problems for 20 or more days, and a problem still exists.
 The days do not need to be consecutive.

-The Motor Vehicle Defect Notification printable form can be used as your notification to the manufacturer.
+The Motor Vehicle Defect Notification form can be included in your notification to the manufacturer and arbitrator.
 Keep a copy of the completed form and any other materials you mail to the manufacturer.
-Your notice must go directly to the manufacturer (contact the manufacturer if you are unsure of the correct address).

-To support your allegations, it is important that you keep copies of all repair orders for each time the vehicle has been in the repair facility for repair or diagnosis.
+It is important that you keep copies of all repair orders for each time the vehicle has been in the repair facility for repair or diagnosis.
+Include copies of these documents with your claim submission to the manufacturer and the arbitrator, along with a written statement of what you want done to resolve your complaint and if you are requesting a replacement or repurchase.

 For warranty repairs, repair facilities are required to provide you with a fully-itemized, legible statement or repair order stating: